Course Syllabus

 - Watch The Thirteenth Floor

-- "How to use the experience machine" (E. Lin)
+- "How to use the experience machine Links to an external site."
+(E. Lin)

-- "The Brave New World of Wireheading" (R. Meadows)
+- "The Brave New World of Wireheading Links to an external site."
+(R. Meadows)

-- "A nihilist's guide to meaning" (K. Simler) (yes, this was recommended reading in February)
+- "A nihilist's guide to meaning Links to an external site."
+(K. Simler) (yes, this was recommended reading in February)

 Recommended: